 Whenever possible, we recommend that you check in online to avoid unnecessary formalities at the airport.
 Remember that many airlines do not allow cabin bags other than a bag for personal use that fits underneath your seat.

 These are the airlines that fly direct to the archipelago.

 Of course.
 One of the great advantages of visiting Canary Islands is that you can discover several islands on the same trip.
 The islands are all very different from each other, which makes the trip all the more interesting and enriching.

-6What do I need to know before my arrival in Canary Islands?
+7What do I need to know before my arrival in Canary Islands?
 Safety measures.

 In Canary Islands, we have worked tirelessly for the past few months so that you can visit us and enjoy your holiday to the utmost in the maximum safety.

-We therefore recommend that you download the RadarCOVID contagion alert app to your mobile.
+You must download the RadarCOVID contagion alert app to your mobile.
 It is available for both iPhone and Android and will notify you of the risk of exposure to COVID-19 depending on your location.

 You should also be familiar with the main measures being applied to ensure your well-being.

 - Masks must be worn by adults and children over the age of six when outdoors or in enclosed public spaces, except when eating or drinking, doing physical exercise and/or if you are disabled or have a respiratory condition.